thang1510/dbs-metro_system/documentation/glossary.md

 ## Supertypes, subtypes, and partitions

-We do not have that
+We do not have that.

 ## Cascade and restrict actions for dependency relationships